 - Labour Market and Welfare (Manager: Fiona Carter-Giddings)

 - National Infrastructure Unit (Manager: David Taylor) - See the National Infrastructure Unit website

-- Tax Strategy and Regulatory Quality (Manager: Colin Hall)
+- Regulatory Quality (Manager: Colin Hall)

 Central Agency Shared Services (CASS)